-Research Questions Outcomes Did the BSS work?
+Research questions Outcomes Did the BSS work?
 The reduction in offending behaviours among young people enrolled in the BSS was almost twice that of the control group.
 There was evidence of improved adherence to bail conditions.
 85% of young people who completed the BSS with a planned exit attracted a non-custodial option at their sentencing hearing.
-How did the BSS work?
-31 young people were referred, 20 enrolled, and 13 had a planned exit from the BSS.
+How did the BSS work? • 31 young people were referred, 20 enrolled, and 13 had a planned exit from the BSS.
 Why did the BSS work?
 Strong governance, advocates, and good news stories laid the foundations for buy-in and interagency collaboration.
 Governance was flexible, effective, and efficient.

-Implementing MST nested within the BSS MST was implemented with fidelity.
+Research questions Outcomes Implementing MST nested within the BSS MST was implemented with fidelity.
 The MST analytical model was described as a basic model that afforded the flexibility to adapt to individual families' needs.
 The BSS team's skills, strong teamwork, and problem solving, together with external MST input, contributed to successful outcomes.
 Family engagement in the BSS was vital to obtaining positive outcomes.
-Challenges in adapting the MST model to fit the BSS requirements The BSS requirement to report breaches in bail compliance hampered family engagement in the Scheme.

-Research Questions Outcomes Perceptions of inadequate treatment duration by caregivers and frontline professionals existed.
+Challenges in adapting the MST model to fit the BSS requirements • The BSS requirement to report breaches in bail compliance hampered family engagement in the Scheme.
+Perceptions of inadequate treatment duration by caregivers and frontline professionals existed.
 However, these perceptions were countered by the statistical data indicating little or no further benefit from extending planned Scheme duration.
 MST eligibility criteria effectively excluded those living in residential care, those outside the acceptable age range, and those presenting with complex mental health needs.
+Reputation • Stakeholders within the justice system reported confidence in the BSS.